Welcome to Your TRAIL MAPD Initial Enrollment Period

 • Your current health plan may cover services that Original Medicare does not cover.
 Medicare

 Advantage plans are required to cover all services covered by Original Medicare.
-In order to be
+To be

 covered, the service must be considered medically necessary and in certain cases, meet Medicare